-WHEREAS, the River to Sea Transportation Planning Organization (TPO) is the duly designated and constituted body responsible for carrying out the urban transportation planning and programming process for the designated Metropolitan Planning Area (MPA) comprised of Volusia County and the urbanized areas of Flagler County including the cities of Flagler Beach, Beverly Beach, and portions of Palm Coast and Bunnell; and
+WHEREAS, the Volusia-Flagler Transportation Planning Organization (TPO) is the duly designated and constituted body responsible for carrying out the urban transportation planning and programming process for the designated Metropolitan Planning Area (MPA) comprised of Volusia County and the urbanized areas of Flagler County including the cities of Flagler Beach, Beverly Beach, the Town of Marineland, and portions of Palm Coast and Bunnell; and

 WHEREAS, 23 C.F.R.
-450.104 provides that the River to Sea TPO shall annually endorse, and amend as appropriate, the plans and programs required, among which is the Surface Transportation Block Grant (STBG) Program projects list of the annual Transportation Improvement Program (TIP) submission; and
+450.104 provides that the Volusia-Flagler TPO shall annually endorse, and amend as appropriate, the plans and programs required, among which is the Surface Transportation Block Grant (STBG) Program projects list of the annual Transportation Improvement Program (TIP) submission; and

-WHEREAS, each year the appropriate River to Sea TPO committees made up of a cross-section of interested citizens and technical staff are charged with the responsibility of drafting a list of prioritized projects; and
+WHEREAS, each year the appropriate Volusia-Flagler TPO committees made up of a cross- section of interested citizens and technical staff are charged with the responsibility of drafting a list of prioritized projects; and

-WHEREAS, it is the responsibility of the River to Sea TPO to establish project priorities for all areas of the TPO's MPA; and
+WHEREAS, it is the responsibility of the Volusia-Flagler TPO to establish project priorities for all areas of the TPO's MPA; and

-WHEREAS, the River to Sea TPO reaffirms its commitment to the priority process and related policies; and
+WHEREAS, the Volusia-Flagler TPO reaffirms its commitment to the priority process and related policies; and

-Now, Therefore, Be It Resolved by the River to Sea TPO that the following policies are established to prioritize transportation projects throughout the TPO's MPA:
+Now, Therefore, Be It Resolved by the Volusia-Flagler TPO that the following policies are established to prioritize transportation projects throughout the TPO's MPA:

-- 1. The project application and evaluation criteria approved by the River to Sea TPO Board shall be used to solicit and evaluate projects for priority ranking in the transportation program categories listed below: - a.
+- 1. The project application and evaluation criteria approved by the Volusia-Flagler TPO Board shall be used to solicit and evaluate projects for priority ranking in the transportation program categories listed below: - a.
 Florida Strategic Intermodal System (SIS) Projects; - b.
 Regionally Significant, Non-SIS Roadway Projects and Major Bridge Projects